Travel by road, rail and river to some of the most picturesque, yet remote and rarely visited parts of far northern Thailand

 Day 10 - Mae Salong - morning market and hike through the hills

-Fascinating Mae Salong, dramatically perched atop a mountain ridge, was founded by fleeing Kuomintang, soldiers after the Chinese civil war.
-We’ll visit the hill-tribe market, participate in some tea tasting (the principal replacement crop for opium), and take a hike through the hills to a traditional village of the local Akha minority.
+Fascinating Mae Salong, dramatically perched atop a mountain ridge, was founded by fleeing Kuomintang soldiers after the Chinese civil war.
+Visit the hill-tribe market, participate in some tea tasting (the principal replacement crop for opium), and take a hike through the hills to a traditional village of the local Akha minority.

 Maximum hiking 5-6 hours.
 Alternatives can be arranged.

 Overnight: Mae Salong Transport: Walk, Meals: B, L,